caioeserpa/Portifolio/README.md

 - This repository will contain projects in data science and data engineering area.

-This Projet contains 3 principals folders:
+This Project contains 3 principals folders:

 - C.E.S.A.R: Projects that i did during my postgraduate
 - Data Science: Data Science projects